AmbassadorGraveyard/ambassador-android-sdk/README.md

 In the ambassadorsdk module's build.gradle, inside of the ext block at the bottom, increment libraryVersion.
 Make sure that `IS_RELEASE_BUILD` is true.

+Open both IdentifyApi.java and ConversionsApi.java and find the line ```this.source = "android_sdk_x_x_x";```.
+Change the version number here as well (the plan is to make this dynamic in the near future).

 Inside the base folder of the project, execute the following command.
-The command will fail but that is expected.
+The command will fail but that is expected :facepalm:.

 ```sh
 ./gradlew bintrayUpload